-NewLeaf Home Medical offers a complete collection of home care and hospital medical mattresses to accommodate virtually any pressure redistribution or pressure prevention need.
-From Alternating Pressure "Medical Air" and Foam Pressure Redistribution mattresses to prevent pressure ulcers, also known as "bed sores," to comfortable Innerspring and Fiber Mattresses and Mattress Overlays for users who are not at high risk of developing pressure ulcers, you will find the best pressure mattresses from the top medical brands here at NewLeaf—And at affordable prices.
+NewLeaf Home Medical offers a complete collection of home care and hospital medical mattresses to accommodate virtually any pressure relief or pressure prevention need.
+From Alternating Pressure "Medical Air" mattresses and Foam Pressure Redistribution mattresses to prevent pressure ulcers, also known as "bed sores," to comfortable Innerspring and Fiber Mattresses and Mattress Overlays for users who are not at high risk of developing pressure ulcers, you will find the best pressure mattresses from the top medical brands here at NewLeaf—And at affordable prices.

 An unfortunate side effect of extended bed rest—whether temporary or in circumstances in which a person may be bed ridden—is the increased risk of developing Pressure Ulcers, also referred to as “bed sores.”
 Pressure ulcers are injuries to the skin and underlying tissue that can be caused by prolonged or unequalized pressure caused by weight of the body pressing the skin against a surface to the point where it slows or stops the flow of blood in the area.
 Pressure ulcers can also be caused by friction or shear over the skin, especially in areas where the skin is thinnest, as well as exposure to moisture.
 Bed sores can develop anywhere on the skin, but most often bony areas of the body, such as the heels, ankles, hips, tailbone, back of head, back and shoulder blades.